 Pediatric Hearing Loss

-Getting a child with hearing loss immediate treatment is vital to his or her developmental, learning and behavioral abilities.
+For a child to communicate in an auditory world providing them access to sound as soon as possible is vital to his or her developmental, learning, and behavioral abilities.
 Treatment options will be based on the type, severity and frequency of your child’s hearing loss.
-A pediatric hearing aid doctor will offer treatment guidelines after learning about your child’s medical history and doing a complete hearing assessment.
+An audiologist will offer treatment recommendations after learning about your child’s medical history and performing a complete hearing assessment.

 Hearing Aid Styles